 With the current “perfect storm” of high-deductible health plans, skyrocketing healthcare costs, and the uncertainty caused by Covid-19, patients need solutions that will help them manage their medical bills.
 Sending multiple statements over the course of many weeks or months to patients who are unable to pay their bills is a waste of resources, time, and energy.
-Instead, savvy, patient-centric physician practices are increasingly offering patient payment plans that are easy to use, flexible, and provide a wide range of options that fit a wide range of lifestyles and budgets of the modern patient.
+Instead, savvy, patient-centric physician practices increasingly offer patient payment plans that are easy to use, flexible, and provide a wide range of options that fit a wide range of lifestyles and budgets of the modern patient.

 Good patient care doesn’t stop when the patient leaves the exam room.
 Instead, it extends throughout the patient’s entire experience with your practice, from making their appointment to paying their bill.
 And while some physician practices might work to establish informal payment arrangements with patients by request, allowing patients to pay their bills in small installments over time, these plans often don’t take advantage of specialized tools to help patients and practices optimize those arrangements.
 Additionally, the plans are often only arranged after patients have received multiple statements and have put off making payments for months.

 Helping patients set up a convenient, formalized payment plan should not be a last-minute, emergency measure or the last thing your practice does before sending an account to collections.
 A better, smarter strategy is to offer payment plans that put more control into the patient’s and provider’s hands right away.
 Instead of wasting weeks or months sending statements to patients who are unable to pay their bills, practices can enroll patients in payment plans immediately.
-Options might include offering payment plans right on the patient statement or even during a pre-service insurance authorization conversation.
+Options might include offering payment plans right on the patient statement or even during a pre-service health insurance authorization conversation.
 This proactive approach puts patients at ease while generating immediate and reliable revenue for your practice.

 When choosing a payment plan tool and putting those plans into place, there are several things that practices should be sure to do, look for, and include: